dfinke/edge-ps/README.md

 ![ScreenShot](https://raw.github.com/dfinke/edge-ps/master/Excel+PowerShell.png)

-Here from a Node.js we can call PowerShell which fires up Excel.
+Here from a Node.js web server app we can call PowerShell which fires up Excel.
 From PowerShell we access Excel Worksheet Functions and at the end, return a simple html table with the results.

 ```javascript
 var ps=edge.func('ps', function(){/*